 Placing the camera below the person is known as a low camera angle.
 This is used in the movies to give the main person sense of power or importance as the viewer is forced to look up to them.
-But in portrait terms, this if often a no go zone.
+But in terms of portraits, this if often a no go zone.
 Not many people have the physique for low camera angles.
 It can leave the subject looking ‘a bit chinny’.
-Your friends will not thank you for taking low camera angle shots.
+Your friends will not thank you for taking low camera angled portraits.

 High Camera Angle

 The high camera angle is great for hiding double chins and naturally shows more of the persons eyes as they look up to the camera.
-For these reasons the high camera angle is a real crowd pleaser, with even the most reluctant subject.
+For these reasons the high camera angle is a real crowd pleaser when it comes to portraits.
+Even the most reluctant subjects will be begging you to take their portraits if you use this angle.
 Note of caution though: too high a camera angle can create a sense of weakness or inferiority in the subject.